-If an investor holds Covered Bonds which are not denominated in the investor's home currency, he will be exposed to movements in exchange rates adversely affecting the value of his holding.
-In addition, the imposition of exchange controls in relation to any Covered Bonds could result in an investor not receiving payments on those Covered Bonds currency or currency unit (the "Investor's Currency") other than SEK.
+If an investor holds Covered Bonds which are not denominated in the investor's home currency, such investor will be exposed to movements in exchange rates adversely affecting the value of the holding.
+In addition, the imposition of exchange controls in relation to any Covered Bonds could result in an investor not receiving payments on those Covered Bonds

+SCBC will pay principal and interest on the Covered Bonds in SEK for each Covered Bond Loan.
+This presents certain risks relating to currency conversions if an investor's financial activities are denominated principally in a currency or currency unit (the "Investor's Currency") other than SEK.
 These include the risk that exchange rates may significantly change (including changes due to devaluation of SEK or revaluation of the Investor's Currency) and the risk that authorities with jurisdiction over the Investor's Currency may impose or modify exchange controls.
-An appreciation in the value of the Investor's Currency relative SEK would decrease (i) the Investor's Currency-equivalent yield on such Covered Bonds, (ii) the Investor's Currency equivalent value of the principal payable on such Notes and (iii) the Investor's Currency equivalent market value of such Notes.
+An appreciation in the value of the Investor's Currency relative SEK would decrease (i) the Investor's Currency-equivalent yield on such Covered Bonds, (ii) the Investor's Currency equivalent value of the principal payable on such Covered Bonds, and (iii) the Investor's Currency equivalent market value of such Covered Bonds.